Hanovre Entry Requirements

 Documents to Have Ready

-Required for all non-EU/EEA/Swiss citizens.
-Must be valid for at least three months beyond your planned departure from the Schengen Area and issued within the last 10 years.
+Must be valid three months beyond departure and issued within last ten years

 Proof of Accommodation